humanitec/platform-orchestrator-use-cases/orchestrator-use-cases/serverless-targets/lambda/README.md

 ## Overview

-This module sets up the complete infrastructure needed to deploy Lambda functions through Platform Orchestrator, including:
+This module sets up the complete infrastructure needed to deploy Lambda functions through the Platform Orchestrator, including:

 - Platform Orchestrator project and environment
 - ECS serverless runner for Lambda deployments